ccxdnb/CS-Counters/README.md

-# Cornershop iOS Development Test

-## Before you begin
-You will need to create a private GitHub repository using the information that we provided in this README and invite as collaborators: @matmartinez, @joaquintmp and @hghinaglia.
-The correct collaborators will be confirmed in the email that contains this file.

-Should you have any questions, please reach joaquin.munoz@cornershopapp.com or hector@cornershopapp.com.
-Specially if they are related to UI design.

 ## The test
 Create an iOS app for counting things.
 You'll need to meet high expectations for quality and functionality.
 It must meet at least the following: